 This isn't a fair comparison.
 There's a difference between the Federation relocating a colony of (at first) their own citizens from what has become hostile territory, and the Federation reinterpreting its own laws to grant itself power over a planet that has been inhabited by a non-aligned people since long before the Federation even existed.
 And this (along with the above arguments about the questionable usefulness of the medicine) is what keeps me on side with Picard and the Ba'ku, because the Federation are setting a horrible precedent here, essentially giving them the right to take control of any populated planet in their territory so long as it's merely a colony and nothing else.

-Except for part where Ba'ku aren't natives to place and have not been there before Federation.
-Federation claimed the place first.
-Ba'ku came later, Federation didn't care since it was backwater place.
-Only after their war against Dominion was going badly and they found out about the radiation, did'n the Federation start acting.
-Also, I need to remind, Federation was losing the war.
-Considering the colony was AFAIK barely thousand people, relocating them somewhere else and using the planet to have something to support the war effort seems better.
+Except for the part where Ba'ku aren't natives to the planet and were not there before the Federation.
+The Federation claimed the planet first.
+The Ba'ku came later, the Federation didn't care since it was a backwater place.
+Only after their war against the Dominion was going badly and they found out about the radiation did the Federation start acting.
+Also, I need to remind you, the Federation was losing the war.
+Considering the colony was AFAIK barely a thousand people, relocating them somewhere else and using the planet to have something to support the war effort seems better.
 Needs of the many outweigh the desires of the few.
-Because this was a desire by Ba'ku.
-Ba'ku could live elsewere, but they wouldn't enjoy insanely long lifespans.
-Sucks, perhaps, but considering that few billion people were in danger if Federation were to lose...
+Because this was a desire by the Ba'ku.
+The Ba'ku could live elsewhere, but they wouldn't enjoy insanely long lifespans.
+Sucks, perhaps, but considering that a few billion people were in danger if Federation were to lose...

 First of all, your timeline is completely inaccurate.
 The Ba'ku landed on the planet circa 2066, according to Sojef, nearly 100 years before the Federation existed in any form.
 While the planet does fall within Federation space, it's clear they knew nothing about it until the Son'a brought it to their attention.
 Secondly, as pointed out above, people in and out of universe seem to be overestimating the benefits of the radiation, especially with regard to the war effort.
 Leaving the planet intact and setting up colonies of the elderly, the terminally ill, etc, is a far more reliable plan for saving billions.